tomorrowdata/iottly-webhook-example/README.md

 # iottly-webhook-example
 A simple example application that forward **iottly** webhooks over web socket.

+The application is composed of 2 component:

+1. an HTTP server exposing a webhook to the iottly platform
+1. a sample Js application showing the messages forwarded to the webhook.

 ## Obtaining the example application source

 You can download the example application source code from [here](https://github.com/tomorrowdata/iottly-webhook-example/archive/master.zip).